abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 $$

 > **Note**: \
 >Here note that the Euclidean norm of the vector is the square root of the sum of square of the the absolute value of each entry of the vector.
-To cancel out this square root we have the power 2 in the above equation.
-Since each entry of the vector is the complex number the absolute value of the complex number calculated using the formula $|a+bi| = \sqrt{a^2 + b^2}$
+To cancel out this square root we have to raise to the power 2 in the above equation.
+Here each entry of the vector is the complex number.
+Remember that the absolute value of the complex number is calculated using the formula $|a+bi| = \sqrt{a^2 + b^2}$

-After measuring the $X_1=0$ the state of the whole system $|\psi\rangle$ collapses into a following vector.
+After measuring the $X_1=0$, the state of the whole system $|\psi\rangle$ collapses into a following vector.

 $$
 |0\rangle \otimes \left(